 When screening for diabetes, a test called an oral glucose tolerance test (OGTT) may be used.
 This test involves consuming a measured amount of glucose, usually 75 grams, and measuring the blood sugar level at specific time points for up to 3 hours.
 According to ADA, a normal glucose level at the 2-hour time point during an OGTT is less than 140 mg/dL.
 Values of 140 to 199 mg/dL at this time point indicate impaired glucose tolerance, or prediabetes.
 A blood glucose of 200 mg/dL or greater at the 2-hour time point with an OGTT is diagnostic for diabetes.

-The blood test A1c -- more specifically called glycated hemoglobin A1c -- is another way to determine your blood sugar level.
-Instead of determining the amount of blood sugar present at the time of the test, this method determines the average blood sugar level over an extended period, typically the past few months.
-This is done by measuring glycated hemoglobin, which is formed when sugar attaches to the hemoglobin protein found in red blood cells.
-The percent of hemoglobin with sugar bound to it depends on the amount of sugar in your bloodstream.
-The more sugar in your blood, on average, the higher the percentage of glycated hemoglobin in your bloodstream.
-The normal range for A1c is about 4.0 to 6.0 percent.
-The American Diabetes Association identifies people with an A1c result from 5.7 to 6.4 percent as having an increased risk for diabetes.
+The A1C blood test -- more specifically called glycated hemoglobin A1C -- assesses the blood sugar level over time.
+Instead of determining the amount of blood sugar present at the time of the test, the A1C test determines the average blood sugar level over an extended period, typically the past 3 months.
+This is done by measuring glycated hemoglobin, which is formed when glucose attaches to the hemoglobin protein found in red blood cells.
+The percent of hemoglobin with sugar bound to it correlates to the amount of sugar in the bloodstream over time.
+The more sugar in the blood, on average, the higher the percentage of glycated hemoglobin in the red blood cells.